cs221-s23/cs221-s23.github.io/_assignments/lab08.md

 ### How to parse HTTP GET requests
 1. Since HTTP requests are terminated by a `'\n'` you should `recv()` from a readable file descriptor into a buffer until you encounter a `'\n'`
 1. The HTTP `Request-Line` contains a "method", a Uniform Resource Identifier (URI) and the protocol version, e.g. `GET / HTTP/1.1`.
 You should parse the request line into those pieces.
 1. If the request line contains a `GET` for `/` you should write a successful response into the file descriptor.
-For example:
+Here is an example successful response:
     ```
     HTTP/1.1 200 OK
     Content-Type: text/html